rawidaniel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

    * Script that lists all local variables and environment variables, and functions.
 6. 5-local_variables
    * Script that lists all local variables and environment variables, and functions.
+7. 6-create_local_variable
+   * Script  that creates a new local variable name BEST and vaue School.